korekontrol/docker-php/examples/hello-world/README.md

  - all requests are redirected to `index.php` file
  - there are two containers: `hello-world` (which runs `php-fpm`) and `hello-world-nginx` (which runs NginX and includes static files)

+# Requirements
+You need following software installed to run this example:
+ - docker
+ - docker-compose
+ - make

 # Local development
 To start local containers with mounted volume, use the following commands:
 ```